willhyper/resume/resume.md

 - Implemented algorithm to balance throughput and defect sensitivity to drive down the cost of tool ownership.
 - Wafer marking feature owner.
 Integrated wafer marking system into BBP inspector.
 - System engineer engaging with the mechanical, electrical, optics, and manufacturing..

-### Student Contractor, Center for Devices and Radiological Health, FDA, Sep 2011 – Aug 2012
-- Proposing and implmented metrics for characterizing Opitical Coherence Tomography.

 ## Education
 ### PhD, Electrical & Computer Engineering, University of Maryland, College Park, MD, Aug 2007 – May 2013, GPA 4.0